Larch Mountain’s Incredible Sherrard Point

 Pass required: NW Forest Pass or America the Beautiful pass

 The easiest way to see the views from Larch Mountain is to drive up to the parking area at the top and take the short, 0.3-mile trail to the viewpoint.
 From the parking area, head toward the self-pay station to reach the trailhead.
-There will be a sign at the trailhead pointing you toward either the picnic area or Sherrard Point overlook.
+There will be a sign at the trailhead pointing you toward either the picnic area or Sherrard Point Overlook.
 You can reach the overlook using either trail, although the Sherrard Point trail to the right will be the most direct.
 The beginning of the trail is flat, shaded, and paved.
-You will reach a set of stairs that will take you up to the Sherrard Point overlook.
+You will reach a set of stairs that will take you up to the Sherrard Point Overlook.

 The Larch Mountain Trail